jasineri/sumtexton/README.md

-# SumTextOn - (YouTube) Text Summarizer - User Manual
+# TextOn - (YouTube) Text Summarizer - User Manual

-Welcome to the **SumTextOn - (YouTube) Text Summarizer**, a web-based tool designed to help you quickly summarize the content of YouTube videos by extracting and condensing their transcripts.
+Welcome to the **TextOn - (YouTube) Text Summarizer**, a web-based tool designed to help you quickly summarize the content of YouTube videos by extracting and condensing their transcripts.

 ## Table of Contents